cindyyun0204/cindy_yun_fyp/README.md

 - Audio and facial data are captured every 3 seconds during each 30-second segment, then sent to the server in bulk at the end of the iteration.
 Only one LLM assessment is produced per iteration.
 - Speech transcription operates on rolling 3-second audio chunks at 16 kHz mono.
 - The condition router (`StudyConditionManager.cs`) maps Condition IDs 1/2/3 to `llm_only`, `value_only`, and `combination` respectively, and is the single source of truth for which feedback channel is active.

-## Citation

-If you use this code or build on this work, please cite the dissertation:

-> Yun, C. (2026). *From Faces to Feedback: LLM-Based Implicit Evaluation for Driving Style Optimisation in Automated Vehicles.* BSc dissertation, University College London.